-The City submitted preliminary standards to HCD for review in December 2020 and subsequently revised those standards to ensure that they are compliant with the Government Code and do not present a constraint to emergency shelter development.
+The City submitted preliminary standards to HCD for review in December 2020 and subsequently revised those standards to ensure that they are compliant with the Government

+Code and do not present a constraint to emergency shelter development.
 The adopted standards include:

-- Shelters must be at least 300 feet apart, as allowed by the Government Code - One parking space for each staff person must be provided.
-There are no supplemental parking requirements based on the number of beds. - A maximum of 12 beds applies.
-This is comparable to the maximums that apply in nearby cities, including those with unsheltered populations. - 50 square feet of personal living space is required for each occupant, excluding common areas.

-- The standards allow, but do not require, shelters to include a dining room, commercial kitchen, laundry room, recreation room, child care facilities, and support services (the Code indicates these may be provided, but they are not mandatory) - At least five percent of the shelter area must be dedicated for on-site waiting and intake, and an equivalent (or larger) area is required for exterior waiting - Shelters must comply with building code, plumbing code, and trash enclosure requirements-the same standards that apply to other uses in the Overlay Zone and in the underlying base RAS-2 Zone.
+- Shelters may be 300 feet apart, consistent with Government Code 65583(a)(4)(A)(v) One parking space for each staff person must be provided.
+There are no supplemental parking requirements based on the number of beds.
+The requirements are consistent with Government Code 65583(a)(4)(V)(A)(ii) and are no greater than those that apply to other land uses and activities in the RDMO zoning district. - A maximum of 12 beds applies.
+This is comparable to the maximums that apply in nearby cities, including those with unsheltered populations. - 50 square feet of personal living space is required for each occupant, excluding common areas. - The standards allow, but do not require, shelters to include a dining room, commercial kitchen, laundry room, recreation room, child care facilities, and support services (the Code indicates these may be provided, but they are not mandatory) - At least five percent of the shelter area must be dedicated for on-site waiting and intake, and an equivalent (or larger) area is required for exterior waiting - Shelters must comply with building code, plumbing code, and trash enclosure requirements-the same standards that apply to other uses in the Overlay Zone and in the underlying base RAS-2 Zone.